sarkaramitabh300/With-GPS-and-with-internet-map-location-underscore-android/README.md

 #### **Step-by-Step Guide for Users**

 1. **Prepare for Download**
-   - Ensure you have a stable internet connection (WiFi recommended)
+   - **Internet Required**: Stable internet connection mandatory (WiFi recommended)
-   - Have sufficient device storage (50-200 MB per area)
+   - **Storage Check**: Sufficient device storage (50-200 MB per area)
-   - Know the areas you want to download
+   - **Area Planning**: Know the areas you want to download
+   - **Download Button**: Only visible when internet connection is available

 2. **Download Maps Using the App**
    ```
    1. Open the app and navigate to Maps screen
+   2. Ensure internet connection is active (button will be visible)
-   2. Get your current location or navigate to desired area
+   3. Get your current location or navigate to desired area
-   3. Click the purple "Download Offline Map" button
+   4. Click the purple "Download Offline Map" button (only visible with internet)
-   4. Choose "Enable Map Caching" in the dialog
+   5. Choose "Enable Map Caching" in the dialog
-   5. Wait for the caching process to complete
+   6. Wait for the caching process to complete
    ```

+   **Note**: If no internet connection is available, the download button will be hidden automatically.

 3. **Manual Area Pre-loading**
    ```